Very Fast Train Joint Venture: Alignment

 Numerous different alignments were studied, including variations of both the coastal route and the inland route.

-Variations of the coastal route focused on three different alignments between Cooma and Bairnsdale through the Brodribb Cann and Snowy River Valleys.
+Variations of the coastal route focused on three different alignments between Cooma and Bairnsdale through either the Brodribb, Cann, or Snowy River Valleys.

-Options considered for the inland route included several variations of the eastern Riverina route through Albury and Benalla (similar to that identified in the original pre-feasibility study), a route through Deniliquin and Bendigo, a diversion to Shepparton, two options that would allow a station at Tumut, and one option that passed directly under the Snowy Mountains with 72 km of tunneling from Bredbo.
+Options considered for the inland route included several variations of the eastern Riverina route through Albury and Benalla (similar to that identified in the original pre-feasibility study), a route through Deniliquin and Bendigo, a diversion to Shepparton, two options that would allow a station at Tumut, and one option that passed directly under the Snowy Mountains to Bredbo via a 72 km tunnel.
 Most of these routes were abandoned in early stages of investigation due to excessive construction costs or low projected passenger demand.

 The final decision to adopt an inland route substantially similar to the pre-feasibility route was influenced by the much higher engineering costs associated with the coastal route.
 Although the coastal route would have had higher passenger demand due to both density of development and tourism potential, these benefits were found to be not nearly sufficient to compensate for the higher capital costs.